Shadowtrance/TactilityWebsite/docs/devices/elecrow-crowpanel-basic-28.md

 # Elecrow CrowPanel Basic 2.8"

+Note: If the device doesn't power on when connecting a USB cable, press the reset button after plugging in the cable.

 ## Features

 - ✅ SD card
 - ✅ External ports (UART and I2C)
-- ✅ Power status (estimated from battery voltage when present)
+- ⏳ Power status: hasn't been tested with a battery (battery capacity is estimated from battery voltage when present)

 ## Links